 8. Attend the State Auto’s Christmas Corner:

 Since 1932, the State Auto Insurance set up the State Auto Christmas Display, and the nativity scene is open to all.
-Official lighting ceremony takes place on December 5 followed by the children’s choir afterwards.
+The official lighting ceremony takes place on December 5 followed by the children’s choir afterward.
 The tradition of celebrating Christmas here has been going on for a long time here and has become quite famous around the world.
 The celebrations go on for about a month.
 The Nativity scene and the story of Christmas narrated here are loved by many.

-So, Christmas at Columbus is a quite important affair with so many events organized in different parts of the city.
+So, Columbus during Christmas is an affair with so many events organized in different parts of the city.
 Christmas is about celebrating together and spreading warmth and happiness.
 It is a time of gifts for children and reunion for family and friends.
 Columbus indeed has terrific Christmas celebration ideas which help people enjoy and spend time with their loved ones.